rom1504/img2dataset/README.md

 ## Encode format choice

-Images can be encoded in jpeg, png or webp, with diffent quality settings.
+Images can be encoded in jpeg, png or webp, with different quality settings.

 Here are a few comparisons of space used for 1M images at 256 x 256: